rtobin/TreeHaus/README.md

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
-FresherNote allows users to:
+Treehaus is a web application inspired by Basecamp built using Ruby on Rails and React.js.
+Treehaus allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 - [ ] Create an account
 - [ ] Log in / Log out
+- [ ] Create, read, edit, and delete Projects
+- [ ] Add members to Projects
+- [ ] Create, read chats in Project Chatroom
-- [ ] Create, read, edit, and delete notes
+- [ ] Create, read, edit, and delete Projects
-- [ ] Organize notes within Notebooks
+- [ ] Create, read, edit, and delete Posts in forum
-- [ ] Tag notes with multiple tags and search notes by tag
+- [ ] Create, read, edit, and delete Comments on many commentable items
-- [ ] Search through notes for blocks of text
-- [ ] Apply complex styling to notes while editing
+- [ ] Applaud comments.
+- [ ] Create, read, edit, and delete ToDos and Steps to accomplish ToDos and assign members
+- [ ] Create, read, edit, and delete Events and assign members
-- [ ] Set reminders on notes
+- [ ] Create, read, edit, and delete CheckIns

 ## Design Docs
 * [View Wireframes][view]